garrandall/popular-music-data/tracks/snitches-ain-t-yg-tyga-snoop-dogg-nipsey-hussle.md

 Look I like bitches, that's lightskinned-ed,
 With ah whole a lot of ass, and get right with it,
-Off a pill, i can prolly' make her like bitches,
+Off a pill, I can prolly' make her like bitches,
-Lick Lick it, like a lolli till it's like Liquid, These hoochies always talkin' bout, where my dick is, But if it's not in your mouth, then get out my business, A nigga real ratchet, i ain't Wifin' Shit,
+Lick Lick it, like a lolli till it's like Liquid, These hoochies always talkin' bout, where my dick is, But if it's not in your mouth, then get out my business, A nigga real ratchet, I ain't Wifin' Shit,
 Known to fuck and cut her off, Lightswitches.
-Uh, Now What i get?
+Uh, Now What I get?
 Money bitch,
 You look good, but to me you just a bummy bitch,
 And the funny shit is, you know my other bitch,
 Met me through her, on some under cover lover shit, Got damn, ain't that your homegurl?
 Scandalous bitches, we livin' in a cold world.
-That's why i flip em, flip em like ah zone gurl.
+That's why I flip em, flip em like ah zone gurl.
-And everyweek i change my number to my phone cuz...
+And everyweek I change my number to my phone cuz...

 Bitches ain't shit, but hoes and tricks
 Bitches ain't shit, but hoes and tricks